lunarmodules/Penlight/docs/penlight.md

         ...
     end

 But this will bite you someday when `nil` is one of the arguments, since this will put a 'hole' in your table.
 In particular, `#ls` will only give you the size upto the `nil` value.
-Hence the need for `utils.args`:
+Hence the need for `table.pack` - this is a new Lua 5.2 function which Penlight defines also for Lua 5.1.

     function t(...)
-        local args,n = utils.args(...)
+        local args,n = table.pack(...)
         for i = 1,n do
           ...
         end